JieSing/ConwaysLife/README.txt

 Conway's life built with Forth

-Known-pattern-cell-maps folder includes pregenerated cell maps that can be used in the Conway's life simulation.
+Known-pattern-cell-maps folder contains pregenerated cell maps that can be used in the Conway's life simulation.
 To generate customised cell map, check "write_up_array" and "Make_array_file" in Conways_life_mechanics.txt.

 This folder should include:
 -Glider